 Although the case study is equivocal, the €15M project apears to have focused on batch-produced documents; bills and marketing brochures were mentioned explicitly.
 And there is undoubtedly value in addressing batch production.
 However, in the financial services industry in particular, you can derive far greater and more enduring competitive advantage from fixing transactional document-based processes such as customer onboarding and renewals.
 For example:

-Using document assembly software to automate these high-labor, document-intensive processes, financial services companies are able to get more customers out of the market with faster turnaround times, better service and less risk.
+Using document generation software to automate these high-labor, document-intensive processes, financial services companies are able to get more customers out of the market with faster turnaround times, better service and less risk.
 While not as easy as picking off invoice- and direct mail-related processes, this where the real value lies.